rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \begin{center}
-{\center \Large Can we create a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and off-line transfer. }
+{\center \Large Can we create a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and offline transfer. }
 \end{center}

 ---